raulpy271/telegram_ecommerce/README.md

  - type `/show_categories` to see products by category.

- - To searh to something you can use the command `/search`.
+ - To search to something you can use the command `/search`.

  - To buy something you need to register a password.
 To do this type `/register`.